 His beam of Light.

 Usually, she’s a beam of light.
 Her Mijikenda origin is a significant aspect of defining her beauty.
-Warm, caring, friendly and patient were attributes that defined her.
+Warm, caring, friendly, and patient were attributes that defined her.
 All her values characterized a loyal African wife.
 Could the western cultures she’d been exposed to after her marriage changed her?
 Or maybe the fast-changing world could have caught up with her.

 The thoughts were disrupted by a loud outburst.
 And that outburst asserts that something was wrong.
 Normally, her laugh was modest usually a show of mannerism and respect for those around her.
 Reserved in nature, she never had friends she could be that comfortable around let alone let her guard down to let out such an outburst.
 Shrugging all the thoughts, he pushed through the curtains into the balcony.
-First sight defies all naval training regarding controlling one’s emotion.
+First sight defies all naval training regarding controlling one’s emotions.
 There is his best friend, in another man’s arms with the greatest smile on, one he’d not seen before.

 Drama in the study room.

 He turns right and heads to his study room.
 Along the lobby, he smashed his fist against another one of their portraits.
 Every wording on the wall read betrayal.
 A vase he’d bought for their third anniversary appears to be moved from its usual position and seems to haunt him.
 He hits it over and it breaks upon impact with the ground.
 In his study room, he opens the draws orderly, takes out his military-issued short gun and a bottle of whiskey.
 He pours out one glass for his pain and heads for the window where he stares down to the swimming pool sipping through the whiskey.